rkumar-1/pixel-Di/README.md

 3. System used: Intel i7 with 4 cores and 8 HW threads of execution with 8 GB memory.

-4. Results
+# Results

 The initial experiments use the pixel-Da static library and the pixel-Di framework.

                                  	n	                t(ms)	  stl_map
-i). uses a single thread
+1).
+Single thread runs the BST builder

    {tree_builder_single_thread	 7570ms} | { stl map   3488ms}

-ii). tree_builder_two_threads
+2).
+Tree_builder uses two threads using multiple cores

 Time cut to  4205ms for bst 234 tree.
+Time measured includes thread creation and launch.
-These threads use OS scheduled CPU core; Time measured includes thread creation and launch.
+These threads use OS scheduled CPU core;

-iii). tree_builder_two_threads_user_Specified_cpu_core		4389
+3).
+User assigns specifs cpu_core to the two threads

+Tiem take: 4389	ms

 * Note the comparison with stl map which uses a red-black tree.
 Our code is a 2-3-4 balanced tree and the code is hardly optimized for memory or speed.
 So there is a lot of improvements possible.